bhushan-bafna/spring-boot-tech-app/spring-boot-tech-web/README.md

 This will red the application-logger.yml in application.yml

 --
-VM rgument to provide active profile:
+VM argument to provide active profile:
 -Dspring.profiles.active=local

 -----------------------------------------------------------------------------------------